manuelcasanova/mapbox_practice/README.md

 Functionalities

+Fix timestamps - tolocatimestamps

+Fix dates in general

 Organize backend like in casinosteps.ca

+Future:

 MOVE ALL FUNCTIONS TO UTIL/FUNCTIONS

-Remove logs and unused dependencies

-Fix eslint errors

-PRODUCTION

-Future:

 Web socket for rides/runs conversation